This article will interest you in case:

 There’s the other side of the coin though.
-As a user may have a large number of applications installed, the number of push-notifications can be unacceptably high and cause a negative attitude towards them.
-Therefore, application developers must be aware of tacit etiquette of using push notifications:
+As a user may have a large number of applications installed, the number of push notifications can be unacceptably high and cause a negative attitude towards them.
+Therefore, application developers must be aware of the tacit etiquette of using mobile push notifications:

 - Let the users manage push notifications themselves;

 - Send only really important notifications, e.g. the relevance of which is limited in time.